trauber/ts-website-dev/rewrite.md

 - Other Clubs
 - Facility Rental
 - Mitzvah Gallery

+We have to assign writers for these new pages:
+- Facilities Rental
+- Mitzvah Gallery

 With a rewrite window of two weeks we are looking at a completion date of June 17, 2020.